vectordotdev/vector/CONTRIBUTING.md

 `cargo vdev test`.
 Instead, they are accessible via the integration subcommand (example:
 `cargo vdev int test aws` runs aws-related integration tests).
 You can find the list of available integration tests using `cargo vdev int show`.
 Integration tests require docker or podman to run.

+### Running other checks

+There are other checks that are run by CI before the PR can be merged.
+These should be run locally first to ensure they pass.

+- `cargo vdev check rust` - this runs the Clippy linter to catch common mistakes.
+- `cargo vdev check fmt` - this ensures all code is properly formatted.
+Code can be run through [`rustfmt`][urls.rustfmt] to ensure it is properly formatted.
+Most editors can be configured to do this for you - highly recommended.
+- `cargo vdev check events` - this ensures the internal metrics that Vector emits conform to standards.
+- `cargo vdev check licenses` - ensures the `LICENSE-3rdparty.csv` file is up to date with the licenses each of Vector's dependencies are published under.
+If this file needs updating, you can run
+- `make check-component-docs` - Vector's documentation for each component is generated from the comments attached to the Component structs and members.
+Running this ensures that the generated docs are up to date.
+- `cd rust-doc && make docs` - generates the code documentation for the Vector project.
+Run this to ensure the docs can be generated without errors (warnings are acceptable at the minute).

 ### Deprecations